otluiz/otluiz/README.md

 # 👋 Hello!
-I'm Otluiz
+I'm Othon Luiz

 ### About Me
 I'm a programmer with some experience, passionate about AI and various development projects.
 I work in infrastructure and am currently pursuing a PhD in Artificial Intelligence and Metaheuristics.